ryanchoy95/CMPE-283-SPRING-2021/Assignment 4/README.md

 Q: What changed between the runs

-A: The amount of exits for certain exit types mentioned above
+A: The amount of exits for certain exit types mentioned above either increased drastically or remained about the same.